capactio/capact/hack/images/README.md

 ## Overview

-This folder contains a list of infra images used in Voltron project.
+This folder contains a list of infra images used in Capact project.

 ### Project structure